stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-Since query results can be retrieved using two different mechanisms the builder provides __two__ build methods,
+Since query results can be retrieved using two different mechanisms the builder provides __two__ build methods.
-for the case where the results are retrieved on-demand the application provides an NIO buffer:
+For the case where the results are retrieved on-demand the application provides an NIO buffer:

 ```java
 public Consumer<ByteBuffer> build() {